 Officials said summer programming, planning for full time in-person instruction, maximizing the amount or value of instructional time through measures such as extending the school year and expanding academic intervention and mental health services, and "communicating with and educating families who may be reluctant to return to in-person instruction" should be treated as priorities.

-DUSD shared plans to hold graduation and promotion ceremonies later next month.
+DUSD also shared plans to hold graduation and promotion ceremonies later next month.
 Dehnert confirmed the district is "looking at how to host some sort of in-person event."

 "This would not be graduation ceremonies as normal, but maybe breaking the graduating class down into smaller groups and having multiple ceremonies with gaps that allow for time to sanitize the facilities/equipment being used," Dehnert said.

-On Tuesday, Moirao said the district is trying "to get to a different level of graduation rather than the drive-bys" done last year, and will need to follow mandatory guidelines including capacity caps, pre-registration and health screenings.
+Last week, Moirao said the district is trying "to get to a different level of graduation rather than the drive-bys" done last year, and will need to follow mandatory guidelines including capacity caps, pre-registration and health screenings.